SummitCapstone/murok_backend/README.md

 * Django REST Framework 3.14.0 or later
 * MariaDB 10.11.x (LTS) or later (Tested in 11.2.x with problems.
 See troubleshooting)
 * Certbot 1.21.0 or later (For HTTPS certificates)
+* Docker Desktop (WSL2 is required for Windows)
+* Docker CE (Linux)
+* Kubernetes (You can install via Docker Desktop)
-* Other requirements are in requirements.txt
+* Other requirements are specified in requirements.txt
+* mysqlclient 2.1.0 or later (For MariaDB connection)

 To configure frontend development environment, see frontend one.